irkode/highlightjs-hugo/scripts/hugen/assets/modules/README.md

 ### With Node or another build system

-> The Node stuff is untested !!!
+> The Node stuff is untested and straight from some other highlight.js module!!!

 If you're using Node / Webpack / Rollup / Browserify, etc, simply require the language module, then register it with `highlight.js`.

 ```javascript
 var hljs = require("highlight.js");